bewuwy/lives-plugin/README.md

     livesManagement:
       autoSave: true        #If lives should be saved automatically to file
+      saveInterval: 30      #How often autosave can run (in seconds!)
       autoLoad: true        #If lives should be loaded from file on plugin start

     scoreboard: